danielu/condica/README.md

 Open command prompt and run `npm install`

+For Windows:
 Run `checkin.bat` when you start work

 Run `checkout.bat` when you finish work

 You cand create desktop shortcuts for these two files and run them when you need

+For Linux users, run in terminal: `node checkin.js` and `node checkout.js` or create your own bash files with the commands